LSEG-API-Samples/DACSStationAPI/README.md

 DACS Web Service is not intended to be used as the interface for the real-time entitlement of users.
 For the real-time entitlement of users, the Open DACS API is available.

 This Web Service is a SOAP-based document literal interface based on the standards defined by the JAX-WS 2.0/2.1 specification.
-For more information about JAX-WS, refer to
+For more information about JAX-WS, refer to:

 http://jax-ws.java.net/.